Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Additional details on Experiments

+We use the PyTorch Geometric library \citep{Pas+2019} to implement our models.
+As it might be considered common, we precomputed the normalization of the (sparse) adjacency matrix for the \texttt{GCNConv} layer, to later use it in the forward pass with the option \texttt{norm=False}, and adding the normalized weights to the message-passing instead.
+For the cases where Caterpillar GCN is not identical to message passing, we added an efficient (sparse) version of the adjacency matrix $C^{\tilde{A}}_{t_\ell}$, specialized for every layer $\ell$, in a way similar to the normalization of the adjacency matrix.
+We preprocessed datasets in a unified fashion for message-passing and Caterpillar GCN ($\textsf{C}_{0}$ up to $\textsf{C}_{10}$).

-\paragraph{When Message-Passing and More Expressivity Hurts.} We trained our models on the synthetic dataset describe above using deeper architectures (18 layers), with small hidden dimensions (width=8), batch size of 64, and moderate regularization settings (final dropout 0.3, weight decay $10^{-6}$).
+We trained our models on the \textsc{nStepSum} dataset described above using deeper architectures (18 layers), with small hidden dimensions (width=8), batch size of 64, and moderate regularization settings (final dropout 0.3, weight decay $10^{-6}$).
 Training was performed for 10 \autoref{fig:expressivity_hurts}, and 50 epochs using 10-fold cross-validation.
-We report complete results in \autoref{tab:expressivity_hurts}.
-This configuration was chosen to thoroughly evaluate model performance on informationally complex synthetic graphs.
+Complete results are reported in \autoref{tab:expressivity_hurts}.
+We deliberately adopted a minimal configuration in order to cleanly isolate the topological effect of computational graph scaling behind our approach.
+We remark that the definition of incidence topology in general supports richer benchmarks.
+The ongoing work may extend these experiments to include multiple occurrences (multiple graph branches to sum over multiple numbers) and vertex labels (for larger number systems than binary), e.g. in line with the experimental contributions of~\cite{Alo+2021}.